osmundi/aoc-2022-go/README.md

 Algorithm solves recursively the value of branch from binary syntax tree where the 'humn' variable cannot be found and buffers the operations that connects it to the another branch, to a list until the 'humn' leaf has been found.
 After that the buffered inversed operations are applied to the the right side of the root equation.
 At first I had problems with precision values and resorted to using even the Decimal package, but soon enough figured out that I had bug in the inversed arithmetics.

 #### Day 22
+Wasn't too hard, but the part 2 was really frustrating.
+Did a 500 LOC solution and after that didn't have energy to refactor the code more readable (some shitty function names and lots of repetition...).
+I thought that I was smart by bit shifting the rotations, but this made things just more complex.
+Wasted too much time for simple thing like this.
+Doesn't fit also the go philosophy of keeping things simple and verbose.